 To Eat: Manta for nightly themed buffets, delicious curries and lunchtime wood-fired pizzas.
 Aileeze Beach Grill for steaks, extensive seafood menu and salads.
 Manta Bar for cocktails and snacks.
 Totem Bar for cool, laid-back beach-side burgers.
 Kids menus are available in all restaurants.

-Don’t Miss: The Snorkeling Extravaganza Trip, which takes you on a traditional Dhoni (Maldivian boat) to two stunning coral reefs where you can spot turtles, manta rays, parrot fish and, if you’re lucky, baby sharks!
+Don’t Miss: The Snorkelling Extravaganza Trip, which takes you on a traditional Dhoni (Maldivian boat) to two stunning coral reefs where you can spot turtles, manta rays, parrotfish and, if you’re lucky, baby sharks!
 Wine and cheese tasting, with the wonderfully passionate house sommelier, Romain.